1. What are the selection criteria?

-2. If I take POR207S in Rio, can I take POR 208 once I’m back to Princeton?
+3. If I take POR 207S in Rio, can I take POR 208 once I’m back to Princeton?

 Yes.
-POR 207S is a pre-requisite for the 300-level courses, but you can also take POR208 after having taken POR207S.
-If upon your return to Princeton you’re not sure if the best thing to do is to take POR208 or a more advanced POR course, we recommend that you talk to the Director of the Portuguese Language Program, who will be able to help you find the best choice.
+POR 207S is a pre-requisite for the 300- and 400- level courses, but you can also take POR 208 or any other 200- level POR course after having taken POR 207S.
+If upon your return to Princeton you’re not sure if the best thing to do is to take POR 208 or a more advanced POR course, we recommend that you talk to the Director of the Portuguese Language Program, who will be able to help you find the best choice.

-5. If I have already taken POR 208 at Princeton and I want to polish my language skills, can I take POR207S in Rio?
+5. If I have already taken POR 208 at Princeton and I want to polish my language skills, can I take POR 207S in Rio?

 Yes.
 You must obtain or renew your passport prior to the trip.
 U.S. citizens, as well as citizens of some other countries, also need a visa.
-Passport and visa processing may take weeks.
+Passport and visa processing can be a lengthy process which takes several weeks.
 Please apply early.

 For those who would like assistance with the visa application process, we have partnered with Travisa, an agency providing expedited visa processing services.
 Admitted students will be invited to a group session, held on-campus, where we will guide you through the on-line application process, check to make sure your documents are in order, and mail your materials to Travisa for processing.

-You should arrive on Sunday, May 31st.
-For those arriving on the 31st between 7 and 10am, there will be someone from IBEU there to meet you at the airport and take you by van to the home where you will stay.
-For those who arrive before Sunday, information will be given regarding how to get in contact with your host to arrange your arriving at his/her home on the 31st.
-Prior to the trip, you will also be given different contact information and phone numbers in case you get lost or arrive late.
+You should arrive on Sunday, June 5th.
+For those arriving on the 5th between 7am and 10am, there will be someone from IBEU there to meet you at the airport and take you by van to the home where you will stay.
+For those who arrive before Sunday, information will be given regarding how to get in contact with your host to arrange your arrival at his/her home.
+Prior to the trip, you will also be given the contact information and phone numbers of your homestay family in case you get lost or arrive late on June 5th.
 The families will help students get to IBEU on Monday morning.

 No. The program is very intensive and group orientation from the beginning is very important.
 No exceptions will be made.

 You will need to pay for your round-trip transportation to/from Brazil, approximately $1,500.
 Textbooks and course materials will cost around $100.
 You may have to pay fees to obtain or renew your passport or visa.
 These fees vary.
-The processing of a Brazilian visa for US citizens costs $160 (charged in reciprocity for an identical fee paid by Brazilian citizens who apply for a visa to the U.S.).
+The processing of a Brazilian visa for US citizens costs $165 (charged in reciprocity for an identical fee paid by Brazilian citizens who apply for a visa to the U.S.), plus handling fees if you go through an agency.
 Lodging, including two meals a day, is provided.
 You should have at least $600 in pocket money for extra meals, leisure, refreshments, toiletries and other incidentals.

 No, the program is a package that includes housing.
 IBEU makes the best possible match based on a questionnaire distributed to all students before departure, as hosts vary, from individuals to young families with children, but all living within easy reach.